susan2006/susan2006/README.md

 🧑‍💻 **IT Undergraduate | Problem Solver | Aspiring Software Developer**

-I’m an enthusiastic tech learner with a strong interest in **software development, data structures, and algorithmic problem-solving**.
+I’m an enthusiastic tech learner with a strong interest in **software development, cyber security, data structures, and algorithmic problem-solving**.
 I enjoy building practical applications that solve real-world problems using efficient and well-structured solutions.

 ---